ovh/cds/docs/content/contribute/development.md

 - set name in sections `[vcs]` and `[hooks]`
 - uncomment API URL in sections `[vcs.api.http]` and `[hooks.api.http]`

-Of course, you have to do the same thing with uServices `repositories`, `elasticsearch`, `hatchery.swarm`, etc...
+Of course, you have to do the same thing with other uServices `repositories`, `elasticsearch`, `hatchery.swarm`, etc...

 A remark / question / suggestion, feel free to join us on https://gitter.im/ovh-cds/Lobby